symfony/symfony-docs/components/phpunit_bridge.rst

-up to a depth of 3 subfolders or the value specified by the environment variable ``SYMFONY_PHPUNIT_MAX_DEPTH``, looking for ``phpunit.xml.dist`` files and then running each suite it finds in parallel, collecting their output and displaying each test suite results in their own section.
+up to a depth of 3 subfolders or the value specified by the environment variable ``SYMFONY_PHPUNIT_MAX_DEPTH``, looking for ``phpunit.xml.dist`` files and then running each suite it finds in parallel, collecting their output and displaying each test suite's results in their own section.

 Trigger Deprecation Notices
 ---------------------------